-- The Tax Certificate for the transaction provides the relevant information. - DC Water may retain the services of a qualified Arbitrage rebate agent to calculate any Arbitrage due to the IRS on outstanding bond issuances with proceeds remaining. - Arbitrage consultant selected by a RFP or RFQ will be used to determine compliance and rebates (see attached flowcharts). - Annual Review: DC Water will review expenditures and reimbursements to determine if any private business use in facilities that were constructed using tax-exempt debt, except as specifically disclosed prior to sale of debt or as subsequently opined by nationally recognized Bond Counsel, do not impact the tax-exempt status of the debt. - Bond Proceeds: DC Water will track Bond proceeds, ensuring expenditures are within the legally allowable construction period and other parameters to comply with legal requirements. - Document Retention: DC Water will retain documents related to the debt issue for the life of an issue or the life of the Refunding of the issue plus three years. - 3.
+- o The Tax Certificate for the transaction provides the relevant information. - DC Water may retain the services of a qualified Arbitrage rebate agent to calculate any Arbitrage due to the IRS on outstanding bond issuances with proceeds remaining. - o Arbitrage consultant selected by a RFP or RFQ will be used to determine compliance and rebates (see attached flowcharts). - Annual Review: DC Water will review expenditures and reimbursements to determine if any private business use in facilities that were constructed using taxexempt debt, except as specifically disclosed prior to sale of debt or as subsequently

+- opined by nationally recognized Bond Counsel, do not impact the tax-exempt status of the debt - Bond Proceeds: DC Water will track Bond proceeds, ensuring expenditures are within the legally allowable construction period and other parameters to comply with legal requirements. - Document Retention: DC Water will retain documents related to the debt issue for the life of an issue or the life of the Refunding of the issue plus three years. - 3.
 Continuing Disclosure Compliance.
 The Official Statement and the Continuing Disclosure Agreement for the transaction will detail what information is required to be disclosed and on what timeline.
-To meet these disclosure requirements: - A DC Water staff member or a contracted dissemination/disclosure agent shall be named as responsible for the required reporting for each debt issue requiring Continuing Disclosure under Securities and Exchange Commission Rule 15c2-12.

-- Dissemination of the required information is accomplished through the Electronic Municipal Market Access system (EMMA). - Treasury and Debt staff will monitor required reporting dates to ensure annual and periodic reporting requirements are satisfied. - Bond Counsel shall be consulted to determine compliance and updates in Continuing Disclosure. - Compliance status shall be reported annually to the Board at a public meeting.
+To meet these disclosure requirements: - DC Water will use a Dissemination / Disclosure Agent whom shall be named as responsible for the required reporting for each debt issue requiring Continuing Disclosure under Securities and Exchange Commission Rule 15(c)(2)(12). - Dissemination of the required information is accomplished through the Electronic Municipal Market Access system (EMMA). - Treasury and Debt staff will monitor required reporting dates to ensure annual and periodic reporting requirements are satisfied. - Disclosure Counsel shall be consulted to determine compliance and updates in Continuing Disclosure. - Compliance status shall be reported annually to the Board at a public meeting.